Data stream

 In connection-oriented communication, a data stream is the transmission of a sequence of digitally encoded signals to convey information.
 Typically, the transmitted symbols are grouped into a series of packets.

 Data streaming has become ubiquitous.
-Anything transmitted over the Internet is transmitted as a data stream.
+Most data transmitted over the Internet is transmitted as a data stream.
 Using a mobile phone to have a conversation transmits the sound as a data stream.